 Eye problems are treated by an eye specialist (ophthalmologist).
 Treatment may include medicine or surgery.

-What are the complications of Marfan syndrome?
+What are the possible complications of Marfan syndrome in a child?

 Children with Marfan syndrome are at risk for serious complications, especially of the heart and blood vessels.
 They include:

 - Mitral valve prolapse.
 An abnormal valve between the left atrium and ventricle of the heart.
 This allows blood to flow backward from the ventricle to the atrium.

 - Fast, slow, or irregular heartbeat (arrhythmia or dysrhythmia)

 - Aortic regurgitation.
 An abnormal valve between the aorta and left ventricle.
 This allows the blood to flow backward.
 The left ventricle has to work harder, and there is less blood flow to the rest of the body.